Australian Co-operative Glossary

 Cardinal stakeholder group

-for-profit company for example, the cardinal stakeholder group are its
+for-profit company, the cardinal stakeholder group is its

-investor owners.
-In contrast, the cardinal stakeholder group of a co-operative
+investor shareholders.
+In contrast, the cardinal stakeholder of a

-users of its services, whether they be small businesses, consumers, parents or
+use of its services, whether they be consumers, parents, farmers, businesses

 Community buyout